 El Sadek's work has been exhibited internationally in numerous solo and group exhibitions.
 Career highlights include: Museum voor Moderne kunst (Arnhem), L.A.
 Freewaves, MOCA Geffen LA, the Sharjah Biennial, Les Rencontres de la photographie africaine de Bamako, The Women's Museum (Dallas), Kunsthistorisches Museum (Vienna), Ashkal Alwan (Beirut), Borusan Art Center (Istanbul), CCCB-Centre de Cultura Contemporània de Barcelona, The National Museum (Nairobi), Lumen Travo Gallery (Amsterdam),The Townhouse Gallery (Cairo), Arti et Amicitiae (Amsterdam), Galerie Xenois (Frankfurt), Queens College Art Center (NYC), Bibliotheca Alexandrina (Alexandria), Fortis Circustheater (The Hague), and Mexic-Arte Museum (Austin).

-A 1994 graduate of the University of Alexandria (Egypt), El Sadek immigrated to the United States in 2006.
-She now lives and works in Austin, Texas.
+A 1994 graduate of the University of Alexandria (Egypt), She now lives and works between Alexandria, Egypt & Austin, Texas.